gmartin7/bloom-parse-server/README.md

 1. Follow the same steps as develop except the app service names are
     - bloom-parse-server-production
     - bloom-parse-server-production-staging

+#### modifying the schema

+Once the changes have been deployed, you can run the setupTables function in main.js to modify the schema.
+See notes there.

 ### Azure Setup